Blenda101/blending-widget-template/README.md

 ## Thumbnail
 To set a thumbnail for the theme preview, A file named **"thumbnail.png"** must be stored in the **"asset"** folder.
-The ratio of the image should be 4:3 to experience a proper view
+The ratio of the image should be 2:1 to experience a proper view.
+The resolution should be 470px * 235px

 # Publishing the Theme

-To publish the project at first we need to build the project
+To publish the project first we need to build the project

 ## Build Project